Is WPX hosting really that fast?

 WPX clearly lists what they manage and what they don’t.

 A few things they manage are: server uptime, CDN uptime, daily malware scans/removal, email, constant security monitoring, free migrations, and speed optimization recommendations (if you request them).
 Cloudways mostly provides server management while Kinsta is also more of a managed host like WPX.
-The term “managed hosting” is thrown around a lot, but there’s no denying it’s much faster than regular shared hosting and your load times should be much faster.
+The term ‘managed hosting’ is thrown around too much in the industry.

 Domains from WPX aren’t as cheap as NameCheap, but they come with free WHOis Privacy.
 They have a promo code field where I would use the Honey Chrome Extension to save money.